-The internal auditor's role includes giving advice on financial and other matters and performing a range of checks on the academy trust's financial and other systems.
+The internal audit and risk group role includes giving advice on financial and other matters and performing a range of checks on the academy trust's financial and other systems.
 In particular, the checks carried out in the current period included:

-- Testing of payroll systems
+- testing of recruitment processes

-- Testing of purchase systems
+- · testing of purchase systems

-- Testing of control account/bank reconciliations
+- testing of control account/ bank reconciliations

-On a termly basis, the internal auditor reports to the board of trustees, through the audit committee on the operation of the systems of control and on the discharge of the board of trustees' financial responsibilities and annually prepares an annual summary report to the committee outlining the areas reviewed, key findings, recommendations and conclusions to help the committee consider actions and assess year on year progress.
+On an at least annual basis, The Audit and Risk Group reports to the board of trustees on the operation of the systems of control and on the discharge of the board of trustees' financial responsibilities and annually prepares an annual summary report to the board outlining the areas reviewed, key findings, recommendations and conclusions to help the committee consider actions and assess year on year progress.